 Universal Orlando’s Cinematic Celebration is no longer showing on the lagoon.
 A new show is expected later in 2023.

 - Universal Horror Make-Up Show one of the original attractions at the park.

-- The Bourne Stuntacular an all-new addition to the park in 2020.
-This stunt show based on the Bourne film series is in the old Terminator building.
+- The Bourne Stuntacular This stunt show based on the Bourne film series is in the old Terminator building.
 I wasn’t expecting much from this, but it is very impressive!

 Sometimes The Simpsons area is counted as a unique land, but officially it is inside the World Expo.

-- Kang & Kodos’ Twirl ‘n’ Hurl a fun Dumbo-like ride but with some added Simpsons zaniness.
+- Kang & Kodos’ Twirl ‘n’ Hurl is a fun Dumbo-like ride with some added Simpson’s zaniness.